shivaylamba/developer.adobe.com/docs/TESTING-CI-CD.md

 3. **Staging**.
 We have a staging domain set up which is used when code lands in the `master` branch: https://adobedevsite.helix-demo.xyz.
 This environment is the first location where reviewed and approved code lands.
-A fully automated test suite would execute against this environment.
-If any failures arise, we stop the [delivery pipeline](#delivery-pipeline-implementation) from executing so that no regressions land in...
+A fully automated test suite would execute against this environment. *TODO* (not implemented yet, this is difficult with Helix): If any failures arise, we stop the [delivery pipeline](#delivery-pipeline-implementation) from executing so that no regressions land in...
 4. **Production**.
-Our public environment.
-If our test suite passes in our staging environment, then the [delivery pipeline](#delivery-pipeline-implementation) will continue its execution and push changes up to production automatically.
+Our public environment. *TODO*: If our test suite passes in our staging environment, then the [delivery pipeline](#delivery-pipeline-implementation) will continue its execution and push changes up to production automatically.
 The production environment